-The culinary program is offered at both NIC's Campbell River and Port Alberni campuses in fully equipped training facilities.
-To help ensure future advancement in their career, students are registered as apprentices upon entering the program and gain apprenticeship credit as they proceed through each Certificate of Qualification.
+The culinary program is offered at both NIC's Campbell River and Port Alberni campuses in fully-equipped training facilities.
+To help ensure future advancement in your career, you will be registered as an apprentice upon entering the program and will gain apprenticeship credit as you proceed through each Certificate of Qualification.

 Professional Cook 1 (PC1):

 Learn the essentials of cooking in just 28 weeks.
 From core culinary skills, to preparing and cooking stocks, soups, sauces, vegetables, meat, fish, poultry, sandwiches and desserts, you are well on your way to mastering your new craft.
 At NIC, hands-on classes ensure you will also be introduced to menu planning, nutrition and human resource management.

 Upon successful completion of the program, the PC1 provincial final exams and, an additional 400 hours of documented industry experience, you will receive provincial certification as a Professional Cook 1.
 You are then eligible to continue your career development as you work toward attaining Professional Cook 2.

 Professional Cook 2 (PC2):